brianwu02/WuExchange/README.md

 # WuExchange

-WuExchange is a securities trading platform written in Elixir for educational purposes.
+WuExchange is a securities trading platform written in Elixir for educational purposes: learn about a bit about markets, and Erlang OTP concepts: GenServer, GenStage, Dynamic Process Registration.

 A Trader places buy limit / sell limit orders against listed securities.
 When an order is placed by a Trader, the Matching Engine attempts to match an incoming order with an existing order that satisfies our matching criteria.